 What is self-confidence?

-Self-worth can be described as how an individual views himself and how much worth he places on himself.
-The level of self-regard that a person has can be recognised through the statement he makes about himself.
+Self-worth can be described as how individuals view themselves and how much worth they place on themselves.
+The level of self-regard that a person has can be recognised through the statement they make about themselves.

 A person with low self-esteem will often make statements that demean them, and they may feel: